URL of this page: https://medlineplus.gov/lab-tests/troponin-test/

 What is a troponin test?

-A troponin test measures the level of troponin in your blood.
-Troponin is a type of protein found in the muscles of your heart.
-Troponin isn't normally found in the blood.
-When heart muscles become damaged, troponin is sent into the bloodstream.
-As heart damage increases, greater amounts of troponin are released in the blood.
+A troponin test measures the level of troponin in a sample of your blood.
+Troponin is a protein that's found in the cells of your heart muscle.

 What is it used for?